 Is Dove Sold in China?

-On Dove’s website, they admit their products are indeed sold in China and acknowledge that Chinese law requires animal testing.
+On Dove’s website, the brand confirmed its products are indeed sold in China and acknowledge that Chinese law requires animal testing.

 “As you may or may not know, the Chinese government requires animal testing of products not made in China before they’re released for purchase in China.
 While we disagree with the stance they’ve taken — and we’d be happy to show them why it’s unnecessary — we nonetheless respect their position.
 This is why we’ve stopped importing products into China that weren’t made there.”
 (Source)

-As of 2014, ordinary or non-special-use cosmetics manufactured & sold in China are no longer required to be tested on animals.
+As of 2014, ‘general’ cosmetics manufactured & sold in China are no longer required to be tested on animals.

-Note: this only applies to ‘non-special use cosmetics’ like body lotions, lipsticks, and nail polish.
-But all special-use cosmetics like sunscreens, whitening products, hair dyes, antiperspirants, and cosmetics claiming new efficacy are all still required to be tested on animals in China.
+This only applies to ‘general cosmetics’ like body lotions, lipsticks, and nail polish.
+But all special cosmetics like sunscreens, whitening products, hair dyes, antiperspirants, and cosmetics claiming new efficacy are all still required to be tested on animals in China.

-This is also confirmed by Dove in an email response when I asked for further clarifications:
+This is confirmed by Dove in an email response when I asked for further clarifications:

 “Thank you for contacting Dove.
 The Chinese Authorities changed their regulations in 2014, and now allow for certain types of cosmetic products that are manufactured in China not to require animal testing.